SKYLANDS SOCCER CLUB REFEREE HANDBOOK 2024-25 SEASON

 a.
 The essential components of the field are related to safety and fairness.
 These are the playing surface itself, the equipment that forms a part of the field, and the markings.
 One of the referee’s pre-game duties is to inspect these components.

 b.
 Any dangers in the equipment or the field itself, like holes or debris, must be corrected before allowing play to begin.
+All goals must be weighted or staked as so they can not be pulled over.

 3. Safety inspection of the ball